adambard/learnxinyminutes-docs/swift.html.markdown

 // Function with Swift header docs (format as reStructedText)

 /**
 A greet operation

 - A bullet in docs
 - Another bullet in the docs

 :param: name A name
 :param: day A day
 :returns: A string containing the name and day value.
 */
 func greet(name: String, day: String) -> String {
     return "Hello \(name), today is \(day)."
 }
-greet("Bob", "Tuesday")
+greet("Bob", day: "Tuesday")

-// similar to above except for the function parameter behaviors func greet2(#requiredName: String, externalParamName localParamName: String) -> String {
+// similar to above except for the function parameter behaviors func greet2(requiredName requiredName: String, externalParamName localParamName: String) -> String {
     return "Hello \(requiredName), the day is \(localParamName)" }
 greet2(requiredName: "John", externalParamName: "Sunday")